whitneyburton/portfolios/students/1610-back/michael-schutte/michael_mod_two_portfolio.markdown

     learning this about myself, and I'm excited to keep this framework top of mind as I move on to new projects with different teams.

     * In terms of room for improvement, I learned in the Little Shop retro that my work ethic can be alienating and make my group members feel like they are not doing enough.
     I need to keep this in mind as I move into other group projects.
-To act upon this, I'm going to be up front about this tendency, and also try to relax what tends to be a break-neck pace by default.
+To act upon this, I'm going to be up front about this tendency, and also try to relax what can default to being a breakneck pace.

 #### Finding Opportunities
 * [Job Tracker (Trello)](https://trello.com/b/GrDk8PVl/job-tracker-mike-schutte)